 Saxophonist and composer Hitomi Oba was raised in Berkeley, California.
-Oba completed her MA at the University of California Los Angeles in Music Composition after receiving her BA in Ethnomusicology/Jazz Studies.
-Projects include her small jazz ensembles, sixteen‐piece jazz orchestra, Jazz Nexus, electro‐acoustic pop duo, Nova, and jazz opera, “STRANGE FELLOWE.”
-Her second jazz album, “Negai,” released under Japanese label M&I and distributor Pony Canyon, received a prestigious “Swing Journal 42nd Annual Jazz Disc Award.”
-Recent performances of her compositions include “Fifteenth,” premiered by soprano Tony Arnold and the Third Angle String Quartet, and “September Coming,” by the Buffalo Philharmonic Orchestra, and the American Composers Orchestra.
-Upcoming projects include a commission for Los Angeles Philharmonic’s Green Umbrella series, in which Oba will participate as both a performer and composer.
+Hailed as “powerfully inventive” by the LA Times, recent performances of her compositions include “Fifteenth,” premiered by soprano Tony Arnold and the Third Angle String Quartet, “September Coming,” by the Buffalo Philharmonic Orchestra and the American Composers Orchestra, and “Aina,” commissioned by the Los Angeles Philharmonic’s Green Umbrella series, for which Oba participated as both a performer and composer.